Gail Rosseau: Candidate for Surgeon General

 In December 2009, Rosseau was on a short list for then-President-elect Barack Obama's nomination for Surgeon General of the United States.
 On March 5, 2009, another candidate for Surgeon General, CNN medical correspondent Sanjay Gupta, announced he was withdrawing himself from consideration, thus strengthening speculation that Rosseau remained a primary candidate.

 Rosseau’s association with President Obama dates to 2003.
 She served on the finance committees and women’s committees for both his senatorial and presidential campaigns.
 She also acted as his surrogate speaker on healthcare issues during the primary and general presidential election campaigns.

 Her candidacy for Surgeon General has been supported by the American Medical Association, American College of Neurosurgeons, American Association of Neurological Surgeons, the Congress of Neurological Surgeons, and the American Association of Orthopaedic Surgeons in addition to a number of patient groups.

 Honors

 She has served on the FDA Advisory Council for Neurological Devices in addition to a number of national and international leadership positions in organized neurosurgery.

 Public broadcasting network medical programs "Second Opinion" and "60 Minutes II" have featured Rosseau, in addition to national and local network television and radio programs.
 She has been cited in articles from printed periodicals such as the Chicago Tribune, The Wall Street Journal, The Washington Post, Chicago Sun Times, and The Desert Sun.
 A March 2007 article in More magazine profiled her research into the connection between breast cancer and brain metastases.
 A profile on Rosseau appeared in the September 2009 issue of Ladies Home Journal.

+In 2021, the American Association of Neurological Surgeons honored Rousseau with the AANS Humanitarian Award.